← Nathan TailorsMill Direct · Pre-launch

 Proper Cloth's cost structure (per their own 2022 Shopify case study and public hiring data) includes a Manhattan HQ, ~60 US employees, paid acquisition via Meta/Google running at roughly $45–70 per first-order CAC, and a 3.1×–4.4× markup over wholesale.
 We have none of those.
 We are the workshop.
 The $76 gap between their $125 entry shirt and our $49 is mostly their overhead, not construction quality.
 The actual fabric and sewing is comparable — their Shanghai partner cluster runs similar 22 SPI single-needle machines to ours.

-Is the fabric actually good or is it some low-count generic cotton labelled "Egyptian"?
+Is the fabric actually good or is it some generic cotton with a fancy label?

 Why would a factory sell directly instead of just taking wholesale orders?